AP3315/Snapchat-Filter/README.md

 # Snapchat-Filter
-Basically puts Moustache and Glasses on Face in camera
+Basically overlays Moustache and Glasse on Face in camera xml files identifies nose and eyes on the face and python script overlays the Moustache and Glasses on the face

-May be later
+More to come, later